Practice & Community Leadership for Family Physicians

 Primary care physicians and others on the front lines of primary care practice.

 In collaboration with the Harvard Medical School Center for Primary Care, Practice & Community Leadership for Family Physicians: Charting the Future of Primary Care brings physicians together for a unique professional development experience.
-Over two days of practical workshops and discussion, participants learn to apply management and leadership best-practices within their own clinics.
+Over a series of eight virtual workshops and discussion forums, participants learn to apply management and leadership best-practices within their own clinics.
 By exploring original cases featuring innovative primary care practices across North America, physicians come away with actionable ideas to deliver better patient care.

 This Group Learning program has been certified by the College of Family Physicians of Canada and the Ontario Chapter for up to 13.50 Mainpro+ credits.
 Participants spend time with top Ivey Business School and Harvard Medical School faculty, engaging directly with expert guest speakers and learning from other physicians.
 Create lasting connections with other forward-looking physicians and challenge yourself to view primary care through the lens of business leadership.